Introduction:

 John frequently uses the term the Jews in a derogatory sense, and in the third person, suggesting that the intended audience was gentile Christians and excluded Jewish converts.[31 p.118–9] He means those Jews who reject Jesus, which may be the authorities in Jerusalem[35] or crowds demanding signs in Galilee[2 p.29].
 He portrays Christianity as being what Judaism claims to be, and consequently his theology is grounded in Exodus and Deuteronomy[2 p.166].

 The book is written more as drama than dogma or assertions, and so conveys richer meaning.
+It down-plays anything that might distract the reader from focussing on Jesus[55].
 Rather than telling us what to believe, it generally (the prologue being an exception) challenges us to ponder how the events of Jesus's life apply to our own context, often using the sequence "as... so..."
 By describing foot-washing in place of holy communion he makes the application of Jesus's example open to all believers rather than just the clergy[36].

 There are allusions to the Hebrew scriptures, rather than the specific quotations in the synoptic Gospels.
 The glory and power of God is shown in many references to bounty.
 Jesus brings the limitless glory and power of God to all people without discrimination or limit; that is the Christian Gospel that we should demonstrate and proclaim, the light that should shine in darkness everywhere.[36] (cf. Isaiah 9:2.)